CategoriesBlog

 Friday Fitness Night Out

-Our Fitness Friday nights were hit so we’re continuing it the last Friday night of each month until April.
+Fitness Friday nights are back starting on Friday September 27th.
 At Flow Fremont, we will have special themed classes, open gym access, fun activities and events with other local businesses.
 The best part is Fitness Friday Night Out is FREE and open to non-members so invite your friends to come and celebrate community and healthy lifestyles.

 Sign up for classes or open gym access using the schedule below.